xwmx/nb/README.md

 The full content of the bookmarked page in raw HTML.

+`nb` uses this section to save the page content when `pandoc` is not available to convert it to Markdown.

 ## `nb` Notebook Specification

 An `nb` notebook is a directory that contains a valid `.git` directory,